Correcting inter-scan motion artefacts in quantitative R1 mapping at 7T: Methods

 \subsection{Experiment}

 \textbf{Participants} One participant (F, 31 years) was scanned at 3T (MAGNETOM Prisma, Siemens, Erlangen, Germany) using a body coil for transmission and either the body coil or a 32-channel head array coil for reception.
-Three additional participants (2F, 1M; 32 - 41 years) were scanned at 7T (MAGNETOM Terra, Siemens, Erlangen, Germany) using an 8-channel transmit, 32-channel receive head array coil (Nova Medical, Wilmington, MA, USA) in TrueForm mode.
+Three additional participants (2F, 1M; 32 - 41 years) were scanned at 7T (MAGNETOM Terra, Siemens, Erlangen, Germany) using an 8-channel transmit, 32-channel receive head array coil (Nova Medical, Wilmington, MA, USA) in a quadrature-like ("TrueForm") mode.
 All data were acquired with approval from the UCL research ethics committee.

 \textbf{MPM Datasets} MPM data were acquired using a multi-echo spoiled gradient echo sequence with flip angles of 6$^\circ$ (PD-weighted, "PDw") and 26$^\circ$ (T1-weighted, "T1w"), a TR of 19.5 ms and an RF spoiling increment of 117$^\circ$ with a total dephasing gradient moment per TR of 6$\pi$.
 Eight echoes were acquired with TE ranging from 2.56 ms to 15.02 ms in steps of 1.78 ms using a bandwidth of 651 Hz/pixel.
-Data were acquired with 1mm isotropic resolution over a field of view of 160 mm right-left and 192 mm in the anterior-posterior and superior-inferior directions.
+Data were acquired with a nominal 1 mm isotropic resolution over a field of view of 160 mm right-left and 192 mm in the anterior-posterior and superior-inferior directions.
 Elliptical sampling and partial Fourier, with factor 6/8 in each phase-encoded direction, were used to accelerate the acquisition, leading to a scan time of 5 minutes per volume.
 A $B_1^+$ map was estimated by acquiring a series of spin and stimulated echoes using previously described 3T and 7T protocols \citep{lutti2010optimization,lutti2012robust}.
+These data were acquired with 4 mm isotropic resolution resulting in a total acquisition time of 3 minutes 48 seconds, and a further 1 minute for $B_0$ mapping.

 For inter-scan motion correction, additional single echo acquisitions were acquired prior to each VFA acquisition with a flip angle of 6$^\circ$, TE = 2.4 ms, TR = 6.5 ms, a bandwidth of 488 Hz/pixel and no acceleration schemes.
 At 3T, these data were acquired, receiving sequentially on the array and body coils, with 8 mm isotropic resolution leading to a scan time of 6 s per volume.
 To capture the greater spatial variation in the net sensitivity field at 7T, the resolution was increased to 4 mm isotropic leading to a scan times of 18 s per volume, but acquired only on the array coil due to the absence of a body coil.